Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Close to 30,000 people live in the sprawling town, which celebrates its annual fiesta every 4th of October honouring St Francis of Assisi.
 Known as the Dilaab Festival or Fire Festival, it celebrates Siquijor as the Isla de Fuego – what the Spanish conquistadors back in 1780 named the island thanks to an abundance of fireflies.

+There’s also a small airport here.
 Ensure to tick off a visit to St Francis de Assisi Bell Tower & Convent whilst in the town.
-Built in 1870 and mostly made of corals, we found it extremely photogenic and probably top of heritage places to see in Siquijor.
+Built in 1870 and mostly made of corals, it is one of the best heritage places to see in Siquijor.

 There are some great options of where to stay Siquijor Town detailed below.